 Kat joined Pond Point Animal Hospital in October of 2014.
 While she is currently an assistant, she is attending school to become a certified veterinary technician!
 She spends most of her free time with her family, including her beautiful Corgi, Ein and her three kitties Panda, Kemuri, and Mr. Bojangles (aka Bojo)!

 Megan joined Pond Point Animal Hospital’s team as an assistant in January 2017.
 She graduated from Berry College in Georgia with a Bachelor’s degree in Animal Science.
 Megan is currently working on her Veterinary Technician’s certification.
 When not at work sharing her infectious laugh with staff and clients, Megan enjoys running and hiking, especially with her two dogs, Starbuck and Abby.
 If Megan won the lottery, she would buy and work on a horse ranch.

-Susan has been with us since of 2012.
+Susan has been with us since 2012.
 You’ll find her catching up with any one of our clients at the discharge desk 4-5 days a week.
-She always has a smile and will get you the answer to your need to know pet questions.
+She always has a smile and will get you answers to your need-to-know pet questions.
 At home, she enjoys relaxing with her newly adopted cat, Sasha.